DataBiosphere/terra-ui/CONTRIBUTING.md

 # Our Coding Philosophy

 We would like our contributors to understand the principles behind our code base.
-With this information we hope to make it easier for you to contribute to our code base, and understand why we have made certain decisions in our code.
+With this information we hope to make it easier for you to contribute and understand why we have made certain decisions in our code.
 As you read through the document you should see these philosophies emerge in our coding style and practices.

 1. Write simple, easy to understand code
     * Simple does not mean easy, difficult problems can be coded with simplicity